 Johnny Cash's Childhood Home At Historic Dyess Colony Open To Public

-In this photo taken Friday, Aug.
-8, 2014, rain clouds gather over the childhood home, dating to the mid 1930s, of singer Johnny Cash in Dyess, Ark.
-Photo: Danny Johnston, AP |
+childhood home, dating to the mid 1930s, of singer Johnny Cash in Dyess, Ark.

 The Colony was a 1930s Works Progress Administration experiment.
 The federal government brought in 487 families and gave them land and a mule.